jejjohnson/bnn_model_zoo/code/software.md

 > Deep Learning is a collection of tools to build complex modular differentiable functions.

 These definitions are more or less the same: deep learning is a tool to facilitate gradient-based optimization scheme for models.
 The data we use, the exact way we construct it, and how we train it aren't really in the definition.
+Most people might think a DL tool is the ensemble of different neural networks like [these](https://pbs.twimg.com/media/EOWJc2KWsAA8xDF?format=jpg&name=4096x4096).
+But from henceforth, I refer to DL in the terms of facilitating the development of those neural networks, not the network library itself.

 So in terms of DL software, we need only a few components:

 * Tensor structures
 * Automatic differentiation (AutoGrad)